-Najibullah Samim is the CEO of Harakat Afganistan, he has formerly been serving as the Executive Director of Afghanistan Microfinance Association (AMA) and worked as Managing Director of Microfinance Agency for Development and Rehabilitation of Afghan Communities (MADRAC).
+Najibullah Samim was the former CEO of Harakat Afghanistan and Afghanistan Microfinance Association (AMA).
+Previously he worked as Managing Director of Microfinance Agency for Development and Rehabilitation of Afghan Communities (MADRAC).
 He has also served as Board member and Chairman of AMA for many years.
-He has 19 years of working experience in the field of Development out of which 12 years in the field of Microfinance.
+He has more than 20 years of working experience in the field of Development out of which 12 years is in the field of Microfinance.
 He is currently working as a freelance consultant.

 Mr. Samim obtained his MBA degree from Preston University in 2002 and his B.Sc. degree in Civil Engineering in 1997.
 He has represented the organizations he has worked with in many international conferences and forums.
 He has been a board member of the South Asian Micro-entrepreneurs Network (SAMN) since its inception in 2008 and is currently serving as its Vice Chairman.